swharden/Csharp-Data-Visualization/website/content/skiasharp/quickstart-console/index.md

 ---
-Title: "Draw with SkiaSharp in a C# Console App"
+Title: "Draw Graphics with SkiaSharp in a C# Console App"
 Date: 2022-03-10 8:08:00
 ---